Josh Bell Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff leads the league with a collective 10.7 strikeouts per nine innings.
+- The 10.1 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees have a 2.76 team ERA that ranks fourth among all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all league pitching staffs (2.69).

-- Yankees pitchers combine to give up the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Yankees allow the second-fewest home runs in baseball (six total, 0.5 per game).

-- The Yankees will look to Cole (2-0) in his third start this season.
+- The Yankees will look to Schmidt (0-0) in his third start of the season.

-- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Cleveland Guardians while giving up hits.
+- His last time out came out of the bullpen on Tuesday when the right-hander threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.